parasoft/run-dottest-action/README.md

 This action enables you to run code analysis with Parasoft dotTEST and review analysis results directly on GitHub.

-Parasoft dotTEST is a testing tool that automates software quality practices for .NET applications.
+Parasoft dotTEST is a testing tool that automates software quality practices for C# and VB.NET applications.
 It uses a comprehensive set of analysis techniques, including pattern-based static analysis, dataflow analysis, metrics, code coverage, and unit testing to help you verify code quality and ensure compliance with industry standards, such as CWE or OWASP.

-Parasoft dotTEST is a testing tool that automates software quality practices for C# and VB.NET applications.
  - Request [a free trial](https://www.parasoft.com/products/parasoft-dottest/dottest-request-a-demo/) to receive access to Parasoft dotTEST's features and capabilities.
  - See the [user guide](https://docs.parasoft.com/display/DOTTEST20202) for information about Parasoft dotTEST's capabilities and usage.